Trolleybus usage by country: Iran

 The only trolleybus system to have existed in Iran is located in the capital, Tehran, and opened in 1992.
 For about 20 years it featured a fleet of 65 articulated vehicles serving routes running mostly in reserved lanes.
 In 2005, the size of the system was relatively unchanged.
 Five routes were in operation, of which two were limited-stop services, all starting at Meydan-e-Emam-Hoseyn (Imam Hossein Square), near Imam Hossein station of Tehran Metro Line 2.
 Two routes ran east from the square and three ran south.
 The former closed sometime between 2005 and 2010, while the latter remained in operation.
 A newly built extension to Tehran Railway Station (at Rahahan Square) was opened in 2010, but subsequent pedestrianisation at Meydan-e-Emam-Hoseyn led to the curtailment of all three routes to a point about 1 km south of that busy hub, and all trolleybus service was suspended indefinitely around 2013.
-However, the system reopened in March 2016, initially limited to a 2-km route between Meydan-e-Khorasan and Bozorgrah-e-Be'sat.
+However, the system reopened in March 2016, initially limited to a 2-km route between Bozorgrah-e-Be'sat and Meydan-e-Khorasan but extended by 2018 from the latter to Meydan-e-Shohada, making the route length around 4.3 km.
+However, in 2025 it was reported that trolleybus operation had ceased again, sometime in the second half of 2024, and that new battery-electric buses had been acquired to replace the trolleybuses.

 Japan

-Trolleybuses are in operation on one unusual mountain line, the Tateyama Tunnel Trolleybus line, and also were in use on a nearby and similar line, the Kanden Tunnel Trolleybus, until 2018.
-Both lines are mostly or entirely in tunnel and serve mainly tourists and hikers in a scenic area.
-The Kanden Tunnel line was converted from trolleybuses to battery buses between its 2018 and 2019 seasons, but otherwise the service still operates.
-The Tateyama Tunnel line is now Japan's only surviving trolleybus line, but conventional trolleybus systems operated in seven Japanese cities in the past.
+No trolleybus systems remain in operation, the last having closed in 2024.
+After 1972, when the last urban system closed, the only remaining trolleybus operation was the Kanden Tunnel Trolleybus, an unusual mountain line that opened in 1964, and after 1996 additionally the similar and nearby Tateyama Tunnel Trolleybus line that opened as a trolleybus service that year.
+Now served by battery-electric buses, both lines are mostly or entirely in tunnel and serve mainly tourists and hikers in a scenic mountainous area.
+The Kanden Tunnel line was converted from trolleybuses to battery buses between its 2018 and 2019 seasons, while the same conversion took place on the Tateyama Tunnel line between the 2024 and 2025 seasons, with 30 November 2024 being the last day of operation of the last trolleybus line in Japan.

+In the 20th century, conventional trolleybus systems operated in seven Japanese cities.
 Trolleybuses were part of the regular urban transport service in the cities of Kawasaki, Kyoto, Nagoya, Osaka, Tokyo and Yokohama, mainly during the 1950s and 1960s, but lasting from 1932 to 1969 in Kyoto.
 The last urban system to close was that of Yokohama, in 1972.
-In Japan, this mode of transport is regarded as a railway, so the requirements of the Act on Rail Tracks/Railway Business Act are applied.
-The drivers are required to get a licence of railroad engineer as well as a driver's license.
+In Japan, this mode of transport is regarded as a railway, so the requirements of the Act on Rail Tracks/Railway Business Act were applied.
+The drivers were required to get a licence of railroad engineer as well as a driver's license.